meilisearch/documentation/resources/cookbooks/running_production.md

 In Linux environments, a `service` is a process that can be launched when the operating system is booting, and keeps running in the background.
 One of its biggest advantages is that it can make your program available at any moment, in a stable and consistent way.

 This means that the operating system will make sure that your program is running at any time.
 Even if it finds some execution problem or crashes, this service will be restarted and your program will be run again.

 > This is not required, but if you are new to services and systemd, you can learn the [basics of Linux services](https://www.hostinger.com/tutorials/manage-and-list-services-in-linux/)

 On Debian (and Linux distributions in general), systemd allows you to create and manage your own custom services.
 We want to make sure that MeiliSearch is always responding to your requests, so let's build our own service.
 This way, we will make sure that your MeiliSearch service will always be available and running when the server is on.
 If any crash occurs during the running of MeiliSearch, systemd automatically restart it for you.

 ### 2.1 Create a service file

 Service files are text files that tell your operating system how to run your program, and when.
 They live in the `/etc/systemd/system` directory, and your system will load them when it boots.
 In this case we will use a very simple service file that will run MeiliSearch at the port `7700`.

+> For more information on MeiliSearch options and flags see the [installation docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch)

+We are also using the `--env` flag to run MeiliSearch in a production environment, and `--master-key` to have a key that will let MeiliSearch create reading and writing keys to control who can access or create new documents, indexes, or change the configuration.
+You can change this `Master Key` to any value you want, but you should choose a safe and random key for security purposes, never share it and, just, keep it safe.

+> For more information on MeiliSearch authentication and API keys see the [Authentication docs](https://docs.meilisearch.com/guides/advanced_guides/authentication.html)

 ```bash
 $ cat << EOF >/etc/systemd/system/meilisearch.service